Income trusts provide a way for individuals whose income exceeds the Medicaid monthly limit to still qualify for Medicaid services.

 To be eligible for Medicaid's long term care benefits, an applicant's income and assets must not exceed the allowable limits.
-Qualified Income Trusts, also referred to as Miller Trusts, and Pooled Income Trusts, are intended for those who have an income greater than qualifications for Medicaid allow, yet don’t have enough income to pay for long term care.
+Qualified Income Trusts (QIT), also referred to as Miller Trusts, are intended for those who have an income greater than qualifications for Medicaid allow, yet don’t have enough income to pay for long term care.
 With QIT’s, an individual’s excess income is directly deposited each month into a restricted funds account, meaning the money in the account can only be used for a specified reason.
 In the case of QIT’s, these funds can be used strictly to pay one’s accrued medical bills and care costs, such as nursing home bills and Medicare premiums.
 By utilizing a QIT, a senior’s excess income is not counted towards Medicaid’s income limit.
 Therefore, the individual becomes eligible for benefits.

 It is not necessary to use an attorney when creating a qualified income trust.
 However, for many families it might make sense to do so.
 There are inexpensive guides and documentation available online to help those wishing to undertake the process themselves.
-However, because Medicaid eligibility laws are very complicated and specific to each state, one may find those guides do not provide adequate detail for their situation or their geographic area.
+However, because Medicaid eligibility laws are very complicated and specific to each state, one may find these guides do not provide adequate detail for their situation or their geographic area.
 Since the consequence of an improperly established trust means a denial of Medicaid benefits, for most persons it is advisable to find a Medicaid planning professional to assist in the process.